joe-conigliaro/tinyv/README.md

 It was started as a research project to discover ways to simplify & improve the main V compiler.

-## Essence
-* Fun
-* Research
-* Simplicity
-* Stability

 ## Motivation
 The thing I love about V is the simplicity of the language & compiler.
 As more features are added, the complexity of the compiler increases & more edge cases are created.

-I would like to create a V compiler with the fundamental goals of simplicity & stability.
+The fundamental principles of this project are simplicity & stability.
 Rather than supporting all the features of the main compiler, I may choose to exclude more complicated features, and instead focus on making the supported subset as stable as possible.

-I'm really passionate about the V project & its community.
+I'm very passionate about the V project & it's community.
 Making the V compiler the best it can be has always been my highest priority.
 This project allows me to easily test new ideas & simplifications without any existing constraints.

 ## Status
 1. Scanner / Lexer - Working (almost complete)